Skip to main content

 Web-based Radiology Learning Resource Averages Over Ten Thousand Visitors a Day

 Dr. Herring developed and maintains an award-winning, web-based learning resource at http://www.learningradiology.com.
 LearningRadiology is an educational site aimed at medical students and radiology residents-in-training containing lectures, lecture handouts, Cases of the Week, downloadable images, online quizzes, differential diagnosis lists and study flashcards primarily in the areas of chest, GI, cardiac, and bone radiology.
 The site contains a special section for medical student education.
 The site receives over a million visitors every year, who will access over 25 million pages of content this year and sponsors video podcasts, and a mobile version, as well.
 The video podcasts alone are downloaded over a thousand times each day.
 LearningRadiology is On Facebook and Twitter with thousands of followers.
 Feel free to visit the site.

 Einstein Residents Accepted into Outstanding Fellowship Programs

-Massachusetts General Hospital, Stanford University, the University of California at San Diego, Brigham and Women’s Hospital, Wake Forest University, the Hospital of the University of Pennsylvania, Northwestern University, Emory University, the University of California at Los Angeles, Jefferson University Hospital, Duke University, and the Hospital for Special Surgery in New York are amongst the latest in a series of outstanding Fellowship programs into which our residents have been accepted.
+Massachusetts General Hospital, Cornell, Stanford University, the University of California at San Diego, Brigham and Women’s Hospital, Wake Forest University, the Hospital of the University of Pennsylvania, Northwestern University, Emory University, the University of California at Los Angeles, Jefferson University Hospital, Duke University, and the Hospital for Special Surgery in New York are amongst the latest in a series of outstanding Fellowship programs into which our residents have been accepted.
 Einstein residents have always obtained premier caliber fellowships.
-Almost 99% of our graduating residents, well-above the national average, have chosen to take a post-graduate fellowship over the last 15 years.
+Almost all of our graduating residents, well-above the national average, have chosen to take a post-graduate fellowship over the last 15 years.

 Joanne Lee, an Einstein Radiology residency graduate, gives her top three reasons for choosing Einstein Healthcare Network for her resident education.